ken-yossy/nvme-model-for-qemu/README.md

 # nvme-model-for-qemu
- personal implementation of a drive that is compliant to NVMe specification for Qemu
+ personal implementation of a drive model that is compliant to NVMe specification for Qemu